roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

  It was sweet, agonizing bliss for Madeline.
 Her breasts had been eternally swollen with milk since her capture.
 She had been producing milk for her second child at the time, and when she found the spell to escape death and maintain her youth for hundreds of years, her body at that point was frozen in place, meaning her breasts had been filled to the max with milk since her capture, perpetually full, no matter what she did, without a mouth to take her milk.
 So, as the young man took her nipple and she could literally feel the milk being drain from her swollen udder, she shuddered in a long awaited bliss.
 She knew the relief would be temporary, as her jugs always refilled quickly, but the pleasure of having her tits drained was worth the wait.

  She opened her eyes and looked down at young man attached to her tit.
 She smiled down at him, knowing that despite his earlier pleas, he was enjoying this.
 Probably due that there was nothing quite like sucking on a massive breast.
 And also, Madeline knew her breast-milk was something special.
-Report_Story #7